waterfront view of boats and colouful buildings

 • Identify a common vision for the future, where humans and the environment connect and thrive.

-The strategy for the Atlantic Canada UNESCO Tourism Corridor will be based on regenerative tourism principles, focused on generating wealth and wellbeing for the region.
-Several objectives are guiding the strategy development:
+The strategy for the Atlantic Canada UNESCO Tourism Corridor is based on regenerative tourism principles, focused on generating wealth and wellbeing for the region.
+Several objectives guided the strategy development:

 • Explore opportunities for collaboration across jurisdictions that exist for planning, prioritizing, and investment.